bunsenstraat/remix-workshops-cleanup/TokenCourse/erc20-interface/erc20interface.md

 The `Approval` (line 77)  event must be emitted when the account `owner` approves the account `spender` to transfer `value` amount of tokens on its behalf.

 ## ERC20 Optional functions
-Additionally to the mandatory functions and events, there are also three optional functions specified in the ERC20 Token Standard, but not in this interface:
+Additionally to the mandatory functions and events, there are also three optional functions specified in the ERC20 standard, that are not implemented in this interface:

 ### name
 `function name() external view returns (string);`